fluid-project/fluid-diff/docs/templates.md

-# Using the Templates and Handlebars Helper Provided by This Package.
+# Using the Templates and Handlebars Helpers Provided by This Package.

 This package provides a handful of [Handlebars "partials"](http://handlebarsjs.com/partials.html), which can be used within your templates.
-To use these, you will need to add this package's template directory to your renderer configuration, as shown in the following example:
+To use these, you will need to add this package's template directory to your renderer configuration and load the helpers provided by this package, as shown in the following example:

 ```javascript
 var fluid = require("infusion");